getsentry/sentry-docs/docs/clients/index.rst

 SDKs
 ====

-Sending data to Sentry involves utilizing onf our SDKs.
+Sending data to Sentry involves utilizing one of our SDKs.
 These libraries exist for a wide range of programming languages and runtime environments and are available under Open Source licenses.